Korey Lee Preview, Player Props: White Sox vs. Padres

 Korey Lee At The Plate

-- Lee has a double, a home run and five walks while hitting .079.
+- Lee has a double, a home run and five walks while batting .092.

-- Lee has picked up a hit in four games this year (18.2%), including one multi-hit game.
+- Lee has had a base hit in five of 23 games this year, and multiple hits once.

-- He has homered in one of 22 games, and in 1.5% of his plate appearances.

-- Lee has an RBI in one game this year, and it was more than one in that game.
+- Lee has driven in a run in one game this year, and it was more than one in that game.

-- He has scored in four of 22 games so far this year.
+- He has scored a run in four of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.